Karas358/List-To-Do/README.md

 # List-To-Do
-Android application that uses Room to store a to-do list.
+Demo android application that stores a to-do list, allowing the user to add, mark a task as complete and remove it.
+The application uses the Room persistence library.

-Application was built using Android Studio using Java + SDK
+Application was built using Android Studio using Java + Android SDK

-The application uses Room to store the data.
-The application uses a recycler view to display the data.

 Grade dependencies